-This section covers some general academic policies that apply for all study abroad participants.
-Students are provided with detailed academic information in the IAP Study Abroad Handbook.
-Information on syllabus submission, course equivalents, credit load, and Learn@UW can be found in Part 1 of the PL manual.
+This section covers some general academic policies that apply to all study abroad participants.
+Students are provided with detailed academic information in the Study Abroad Handbook.
+Information on syllabus submission, course equivalents, credit load, and Learn@UW can be found in PL Manual 1.

-A. Reporting Final Grades for Short Term Programs
+1. Reporting Final Grades for Short Term Programs

 By the date listed in your appointment letter, PLs are asked to submit their final grades for their short term program in the MySA portal (click on Academic tab).
-If there are outstanding grades, please send an email to your SAA explaining the situation.
+If there are outstanding grades, please send an email to your ESA explaining the situation.

-B. Incompletes
+2. Incompletes

 Students should complete all courses by the end of the program.
 Assigning "Incomplete" as a final grade should be done only in extremely limited circumstances where a student is unable, due to illness or extraordinary personal or family crises, to complete the course work and examinations or other assigned material.
 In such cases, both you and the student should sign a written contract describing the course work to be completed and when it will be due.
-This information should be shared with IAP when grades are reported for the program.
+This information should be shared with Study Abroad Staff when grades are reported for the program.

-Students should be told that they cannot have incompletes posted to their transcripts.
-If a grade is not reported to IAP by the beginning of the following semester, students should be told that the incomplete would lapse to a grade of "F".
+Students cannot have incompletes posted to their transcripts.
+If a grade is not reported by the beginning of the following semester, students should be told that the incomplete would lapse to a grade of "F".

-C. Pass/Fail Guidelines
+3. Pass/Fail Guidelines